johnprovazek/asteroids/README.md

 ## Usage

-### Controls:

 - WASD to move.
 - Mouse to aim.
 - Left-click to shoot.

-To restart the game you will need to refresh the page.
+- Press Space to start

 ## Credits